BlitzKraft/xkcd_random_test/README.md

   comics stop appearing.
 Set to 1, it has no effect.
 Increase it to 1000, or more to see the graph flattening.
 (Caution: takes a long time)
 * Only requirement is `matplotlib`, `pylint` is optional
+* Checked with shuffle, since the Easy_xkcd app uses shuffle.
+The results are similar.